TheOdinProject/curriculum/git/foundations_git/git_basics.md

 ### Changing the Git Commit Message Editor

-If you are using _Visual Studio Code_ (and you should be if you're following this curriculum) and you don't want to get stuck writing a commit message in [Vim](<https://en.wikipedia.org/wiki/Vim_(text_editor)>) because you accidentally used `git commit` without the message flag (`-m`), this command will make Visual Studio Code open a new tab with the ability to write your commit message and an optional description below it: `git config --global core.editor "code --wait"`.
+If you are using _Visual Studio Code_ (and you should be if you're following this curriculum), there's a way to ensure that if you use `git commit` without the message flag (`-m`), you won't get stuck writing your commit message in in [Vim](<https://en.wikipedia.org/wiki/Vim_(text_editor)>).

+Setting this up is a good idea in case you accidentally omit the flag, but also can just be generally useful.
+There is no downside to doing so (unless you love using Vim as your text editor.
+But most learners prefer using VS Code).
+Setting this up leaves you the option to write your commit messages via either the terminal or VS Code.

+This command should set the configuration.
+Type (or copy & paste) this command into your terminal and hit Enter (do include the quotes):
+`git config --global core.editor "code --wait"`.
 There will be no confirmation or any output on the terminal after entering this command.

+With that done, you can now choose to use either `git commit -m <your message here>` or `git commit` and enter your message with Visual Studio Code!

-To make a commit with Visual Studio Code as the text editor, make sure to use the `git commit` command without the `-m` flag.
-Just type `git commit` and no message after that.
+To make a commit with Visual Studio Code as the text editor, just type `git commit` and nothing else after that.
 Once you do this, a new tab will open.
-Now you can write your message, and provide more information if you want, right below it.
-After typing your commit message, save it and exit the tab.
+Now you can write your message, and optionally provide more information if you want, right below it.
+After typing your commit message, save it (Ctrl + S or Mac equivalent) and exit the tab.

-With that out of the way, now you can choose to use either `git commit -m <your message here>` or `git commit` and enter your message with Visual Studio Code!

 ### Conclusion